dcarral/microxchg2016-notes/README.md

 - Frontend could be a problem because you end up mixing pieces from different services.
 - Not every service needs an interface.

 Wrong assumption: "#microservices matter the most".
-It turns out that UI does. @stilkov opening day 2 @microxchg Wrong assumption: "Frontend technology is an implementation detail".
+It turns out that UI does.

+Wrong assumption: "Frontend technology is an implementation detail".
 It's not.

-Microservices backend (& frontend) platform goals:
+Microservices platform goals (for both back and frontend):
   - As few assumptions as possible.
   - No implementation dependencies.
   - Small interface surface